w3c/webrtc-pc/merge-guide.md

 "small" (add a few methods, extend an argument list or enum, the function description is explanation enough), PRs against webrtc-extensions is preferred.

+In order to explore whether such an extension is a viable idea, file an issue on the webrtc-extensions repo.
+(This needs to be done when issues are found with the proposed extensions already present, of course.)

 ## Landing in webrtc-extensions

 We will land extensions in webrtc-extensions on the following criteria: